Order Status Webhook

 ℹ️

-If you want to know the failure reason, use the Order Booking Finish Status call.
+To know the reason for the failure, use the Order Booking Finish Status call.

 {